khoitran2603/Personal-DA-PBI-Transactions/README.md

   <em>Fig. 2: Spending by Categories</em>
 </p>

-Housing was the biggest anchor every month.
+Paying rent (Housing) was the biggest expense every month.
 Motor Vehicle spending wasn’t about regular fuel use — it spiked from **annual insurance** and **plate renewal every 6 months**.
 Eating Out reflected day-to-day convenience and occasional social dining.

 ## Trends & Shifts